Catch a Flick at These 7 Hudson Valley Drive-In Theaters

-Grab a burger and some soda pop and enjoy plein-air movies at one of these locations.
+Grab a burger and enjoy plein-air movies at one of the region's outdoor entertainment spots.

-An entertainment favorite of bygone days: The Valley is fortunate to have eight theaters that recapture that retro appeal of watching a flick under the stars.
-So stretch out your legs, dine in your car — on popcorn or an entire meal — and take home a souvenir or maybe a raffle prize.
+An entertainment favorite of bygone days, drive-in theaters are a Hudson Valley favorite for flicks under the stars.
+While the local drive-ins are great for catching the hottest premieres of summer, they're also must-visits for everything from biergartens to mini golf.
+So stretch out your legs, dine in your car — on popcorn or an entire meal — and tune your radio to just the right channel.
 If you have a convertible, so much the better.

 Averill Park, 518.283.4425

 With accommodations for up to 400 cars, the Hollywood celebrates over 65 years in business by showing new movies every week.
 Currently, it screens the flicks on an 88-foot-wide screen with Dolby digital sound.
 Double features run nightly.
 Patrons can chow down on freshly made pizza — by the slice, or order a whole pie — at the renovated concession stand.
 Check your popcorn box for free passes.

 Hyde Park, 845.229.4738

 With 12 acres and room for a whopping 670 cars, this Route 9 establishment has been a crowd pleaser since 1949.
 Tuesday is Bargain Night, with all tickets running $7.
 Along with pretzels and fried dough, the concession stand sells Black Angus burgers and cappuccinos.